Transform Wine Glasses into

 Planning a celebration?
-Wine and champagne glasses make excellent candle holders.
+Wine and champagne glasses make

-Large or medium-sized wine goblets hold ball or egg-shaped candles with flair.
+Large or medium-sized wine goblets hold ball or egg-shaped candles with

-Decorate the graceful stems with ribbons, flowers, and other ornaments, or leave unadorned, if you prefer.
+stems with ribbons, flowers, and other ornaments.

 Click on pictures to enlarge